High-speed rail in Indonesia: Stations

+There are four stations on the line.
+One of them, Karawang, was officially opened in 24 December 2024.

 Rolling stock

 The Jakarta-Bandung High-Speed Rail will use 11 trainsets of the derivative of CR400AF called KCIC400AF.
 There is also one comprehensive inspection train which is also a derivative of CR400AF called KCIC400AF-CIT.
 All trains are manufactured by CRRC Qingdao Sifang.